Kristin Sziarto

 Research Interests

-Professor Sziarto is interested in the relationships among social movements, collective identities, the state, and the spaces of the city.
-She is especially interested in how social movements develop as alliances – that is, how people with very different interests, identities, dispositions, personal trajectories of learning, and institutional allegiances negotiate their differences to work together to build social movements, and how those movements may also fragment.
-Within geography she studies these issues in terms of the spatialities of social movements and resistance.
-She pursues these questions through several projects:
+Kristin Sziarto is interested in the relationships among social movements, collective identities, the state, and the spaces of the city.
+She pays particular attention to how social movements develop as alliances – that is, how people with very different interests, identities, dispositions, personal trajectories of learning, and institutional allegiances negotiate their differences to work together to build social movements, and how those movements may also fragment.
+Within geography she studies these issues in terms of the spatialities of social movements and resistance, through several projects:

-1. Her present research on biopolitics and race in Milwaukee investigates discourses circulating among the City’s infant mortality reduction program, nonprofits’ campaigns against teen pregnancy, and legislation on paid sick leave, and how local organizing around health policy has to challenge hegemonic ideas of health, illness, and caregiving.
+1. Research on biopolitics and race in Milwaukee investigates discourses circulating among the City’s infant mortality reduction program, nonprofits’ campaigns against teen pregnancy, and legislation on paid sick leave, and how local organizing around health policy has to challenge hegemonic ideas of health, illness, and caregiving.

-2. Her past work on religion-labor alliances, and current project on community organizing, examine the spatialities of these forms of activism.
+2. Past work on religion-labor alliances, and current project on community organizing, examines the spatialities of these forms of activism.

-3. In the Muslim Milwaukee Project, she works with Anna Mansson McGinty (Geography and Women’s and Gender Studies) and Caroline Seymour-Jorn (French, Italian, and Comparative Literature) on collaborative research with local Muslim groups.
+3. In the Muslim Milwaukee Project, with Anna Mansson McGinty (Geography and Women’s and Gender Studies) and Caroline Seymour-Jorn (French, Italian, and Comparative Literature), she does on collaborative research with local Muslim groups.

 Selected Publications